microsoft/MixedRealityToolkit-Unity/README.md

 2. Double click on the test scene you wish to explore.
 3. Either click "Play" in the unity editor or File -> Build Settings.
 4. Add Open Scenes, Platform -> Windows Store, SDK -> Universal 10, Build Type -> D3D, Check 'Unity C# Projects'.
-5. CLick 'Build' and create an App folder.
+5. Click 'Build' and create an App folder.
 When compile is done, open the solution and deploy to device.

 #### BasicCursor.unity
 Shows the basic cursor following the user's gaze and hugging the test sphere in the scene.